rossta/webpackersurvival.guide/content/orientation/alternatives.md

 Relatively new, [esbuild](https://esbuild.github.io/) is a bundler and minifier primarily focused on speed.
 Its homepage boast results that puts it several orders of magnitude of other popular bundlers.
 Though esbuild is distributed as an npm package while its core is written in Go and compiled down to a native binary.
 Still early in development as of Spring 2021, the effort appears promising.

-**Rails support** as a bunder is unknown.
+**Rails support**

 It is possible to use esbuild as a minifier with Webpacker/webpack through the [esbuild-webpack-plugin](https://github.com/sorrycc/esbuild-webpack-plugin).

 ### Skypack